+Summary of Q2:

+Only 2 companies out of 25 think we should support the UE to NW relay UE connected to the ng-eNB.

+Proposal 2: NR Uu is assumed on the Uu link of the UE to NW relay.

 Question 3: For UE to UE relay using LTE/NR PC5, should we support the scenario where any of the Ues are controlled by the other RAT (e.g. LTE controlling NR PC5)?